MESAlumniAssn/docs/docs/architecture.md

 For error logging, both, the `site` and the `api` projects are integrated with **Sentry**.
 The **Sentry** dashboard logs errors from both development and production.

-The website is monitored using **UptimeRobot** which periodically pings to website to check if it is up.
+The website is monitored using **UptimeRobot** which periodically pings the website to check if it is up.

 Notification emails are sent to tech.\*\*\*\*sn@gmail.com.